 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Bay City has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Bay City has few renters and college students.
 But the biggest reason it is quieter in Bay City than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Bay City may be for you.

-Bay City is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Bay City doesn't have a public transportation system that people use for their commute.

 The per capita income in Bay City in 2022 was $36,497, which is middle income relative to Wisconsin, and upper middle income relative to the rest of the US.
 This equates to an annual income of $145,988 for a family of four.
 However, Bay City contains both very wealthy and poor people as well.